How to Make 1:1 Tequila Simple Syrup

 - Your morning cup can add so much depth to your cocktail!

-- We LOVE a good green tea, but just about any tea works.
+- We love green tea, but just about any tea works.
 Teas add an earthy, even herbaceous, flavor not to be missed.
 Just add tea to equal parts sugar and water, over low heat.

 - Chamomile tea, as used in the Chamomila Cocktail above, makes a fantastic cocktail.

-Looking for more recipes to use your simple syrup in?
-Consider these!
+Looking for more recipes to use your tequila simple syrup?
+Consider these fun recipes.

 Strawberry Fields Forever